 35th District Court Location

-The 52nd District Court 1st Division is located in Wayne County, Michigan, specifically, in the City of Plymouth.
+The 35th District Court is located in Wayne County, Michigan, specifically, in the City of Plymouth.
 Wayne County is the largest and most populous county in Michigan.

 You can obtain the address and specific directions below.